Benefits of a Competency Framework

 However, in order to maximise the efficiency and productivity of these competencies – they need to be compiled into a single comprehensive competency framework.
 Creating this framework enables enterprises of all shapes and sizes to align their visions, missions and short term organisational goals and, ultimately, establish a culture of success.

-A competency framework establishes the outline from an organisation to the individual around performance and behavioural expectations.
+The benefits of competency framework is that it establishes the outline from an organisation to the individual around performance and behavioural expectations.
 As part of a well-rounded HR approach, every enterprise should have a distinct framework to work from.
-So, what are the benefits of this approach?
+So, what are the competency framework benefits?

 Linking personal and organisational goals

 By having a clear outline of what is expected within a business, it becomes much easier to link the goals of an individual with the direction of the organisation.
 From a performance and learning perspective, this insight is valuable to creating an environment where everyone is working from the same page.
 As a result, elements in relation to assessment, feedback and communication become standard across a business – enabling senior management to create a common culture and appropriate level of performance.

 At the end of the day, business leaders want to hire and retain employees who have the same core beliefs, work ethics and goals as the organisation’s brand.
 This is certainly where a competency framework is of value.
 With better management and useful information for costly decisions around selection, hiring and promotions – there is no doubt that improvements can be made.
 By becoming more transparent throughout areas such pay grades, job titles and levels, the entire recruitment and development process becomes easier to navigate for both parties.

 Smooth succession planning